Frequently Asked Questions

 Bridge Location & Amenities

-• The new bridge will be located just west, or downstream, of the current bridge.
+• The new bridge will be located just west, or downstream, of the existing bridge.
+See a map here.

 • Yes.